DendrouLab/panpipes-tutorials/docs/deconvolution/deconvoluting_spatial_data_with_panpipes.md

 # Deconvoluting spatial data with Panpipes

 The `deconvolution_spatial` workflow runs deconvolution for spatial data.
 Multiple slides can be deconvoluted with the same reference in one run.
-For each spatial slide, the workflow expects one `MuData` object, with the spatial data saved in `mudata.mod['spatial']`.
+For each spatial slide, the workflow expects one `SpatialData` object.
 For the reference scRNA-Seq data, it expects a `MuData`, with the gene expression data saved in `mudata.mod['rna']`.
 The steps of the workflow are explained in greater detail [here](https://panpipes-pipelines.readthedocs.io/en/latest/workflows/deconvolute_spatial.html).

 For all the tutorials, we will append the `--local` command which ensures that the pipeline runs on the computing node you're currently on, namely your local machine or an interactive session on a computing node on a cluster.